tanyalrogers/GPEDM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**This is a very much a work in progress.
+**Disclaimer: This is a very much a work in progress.
 Use at your own risk.**

 This package contains functions for fiting hierarchical, separable length scale GP models with automatic relevance determination (ARD) for use in Empirical Dynamic Modeling (EDM) and other applications.
+This is an adaptation of code originally developed by Stephan Munch in MATLAB.

+The main function is `fitGP` which is used to train the model and can also produce predictions if desired.
+Use `predict.GP` to generate other or additional predictions from a fitted model, `plot.GP` to plot observed and predicted values and `getconditionals` to obtain condictional reponses.
+Also available for use is the function `makelags` which can be used to create delay vectors.
+See the (not yet created) vignette for more detailed instructions.

 ## Installation